Personality disorders, including borderline personality disorder, are diagnosed based on a:

 - Mentalization-based therapy (MBT).
 MBT is a type of talk therapy that helps you identify your own thoughts and feelings at any given moment and create an alternate perspective on the situation.
 MBT emphasizes thinking before reacting.

 - Systems training for emotional predictability and problem-solving (STEPPS).
-STEPPS is a 20-week treatment which involves working in groups that incorporate your family members, caregivers, friends or significant others into treatment.
+STEPPS is a 20-week treatment that involves working in groups that incorporate your family members, caregivers, friends or significant others into treatment.
 STEPPS is used in addition to other types of psychotherapy.

 - Transference-focused psychotherapy (TFP).
 Also called psychodynamic psychotherapy, TFP aims to help you understand your emotions and interpersonal difficulties through the developing relationship between you and your therapist.
 You then apply these insights to ongoing situations.